foodcoopshop/foodcoopshop/README.md

 <h1></h1>

-**FoodCoopShop** provides plenty of useful functions to help the people running a food-coop.
-Such as:
+**FoodCoopShop** provides a lot of of useful functions to help the people running a food-coop.

 * a user-friendly web shop for the consumers
 * an admin area for both manufacturers and admins
-* a fully automated payment system based on a credit system
+* a fully automated payment system
 * different delivery rhythms for products
 * adapting orders in many ways
-* stock management... and much more!
+* self-service mode for stock products
+* beautiful turnover charts

 The software can be used with any modern web browser, tablet or smartphone.
 It's available in **German**, **English** and **Polish**.